Blosc/c-blosc2/README.rst

 Supported platforms
 ~~~~~~~~~~~~~~~~~~~

-Blosc is meant to support all platforms where a C89 compliant C
+C-Blosc2 is meant to support all platforms where a C99 compliant C
 compiler can be found.
 The ones that are mostly tested are Intel
 (Linux, Mac OSX and Windows) and ARM (Linux), but exotic ones as IBM
 Blue Gene Q embedded "A2" processor are reported to work too.

-For Windows, you will need at least VS2010 SP1 or higher on x86 and
+For Windows, you will need at least VS2015 or higher on x86 and
-x64 targets (i.e. ARM is not supported in Windows).
+x64 targets (i.e. ARM is not supported on Windows).

 Mac OSX troubleshooting
 =======================